 Jwaneng Hospital is fully funded by Debswana, at a cost of more than US $3.6 million a year, allowing it to serve a local population of around 30,000 people.
 An estimated 60% of people who use the hospital are not employees of Jwaneng Mine, or their families.
 “We cater for these people from the villages for free, whether they work for the diamond mine or not,” Sekanami explains.

-Diamonds for Disease Prevention
+Healing Crystals and Diamonds for Disease Prevention

 Jacques Oosthuyzen is Group Occupational Health & Hygiene Lead for Petra Diamonds in South Africa.
 Since joining in 2011, he has devoted his expertise towards eliminating diseases that could endanger the lives of Petra employees and the communities around the mines.
 “It started with looking at conditions that have historically been prevalent through mining, but then it became so much more,” explains Oosthuyzen.